mshakhomirov/datawarehouseAdvanced/Project_5/Introduction/Shakhomirov_LP5_intro.md

 * LP4 Wrap it all up with Cloudformation (Software as a code). ->
 * **LP5 Set BI for revenue reconciliation (Data Studio) (You are here)**

-You are a Data Engineer building an End-to-End project connecting various data sources with your new datawarehouse in **BigQuery**.
+You are a Data Engineer working on an End-to-End project connecting various data sources with your new datawarehouse in **BigQuery**.

 Your company is a mobile game development studio and have various products being sold on both platforms, IOS and ANDROID.
 Your development stack is also hybrid and includes AWS and GCP.
 Your data stack is modern, cost effective, flexible (you can connect any data source you need) and can scale easily to meet growing data resources you have.